Community-Run-eXperimental-Network/docs/docs/entitydb.md

 Entity DB
 =========

 EntityDB holds all network allocations and associated information.
-All this must be done on this repository: https://codeberg.org/CRXN/entitydb/
+All this must be done on this repository: https://codeberg.org/CRXN/entitydb/ or you can send an email to (TODO: add rany's email).

 ## Format